vivekfrancis1/fpldilemmas/replit.md

 # FPL Dilemmas

 ## Overview
 FPL Dilemmas is an analytics application for Fantasy Premier League (FPL) managers.
-It provides comprehensive player statistics, projections, and insights by analyzing data from the official FPL API.
-Its purpose is to empower users to make informed decisions for their fantasy teams through intuitive data presentation, filtering, sorting, and statistical analysis, ultimately aiming to be a go-to tool for optimizing team performance and gaining a competitive edge.
-The application offers advanced features like AI-powered player projections, detailed team analysis, and comprehensive historical data.
+Its purpose is to empower users to make informed decisions for their fantasy teams through intuitive data presentation, filtering, sorting, and statistical analysis.
+The application aims to be a go-to tool for optimizing team performance and gaining a competitive edge, offering advanced features like AI-powered player projections, detailed team analysis, and comprehensive historical data.

 ## User Preferences
 Preferred communication style: Simple, everyday language.